 Financial security is something everyone wants to achieve in their retirement years.
 Whether you are just starting out on your retirement journey or you're well on your way, calculating how much you will need can be tricky.
 Several methods exist for determining the number that represents the amount you need for retirement.
 The replacement ratio method and the adjusted expense method are two of the more popular ways to determine how much you will need.

-Calculating Replacement Ratio
+Calculating the Replacement Ratio

-Adjusted Expense Method
+Calculating the Adjusted Expense Method

 A second popular method for calculating how much you need for retirement is the adjusted expense method.
 This method is a little more speculative and makes assumptions about expenses and changes that can be expected during your retirement years.
 For instance, it projects the inflationary index and expected investment returns over your expected life span.

 Just as with the retirement ratio method, this method assumes that current trends will continue well into the future.
 Regardless of the method you use, it is always a good idea to plan for the unexpected, suggests T. Rowe Price Investment Services.
 For instance, the average return on stock market investment instruments is around 7 percent growth per year on average, but there have been years that were more or less.